Tell Us How We Can Help

 What is functional training?

 Functional training is more than an industry buzzword.
-In the real world people accomplish movements in many planes of motion.
-Simply lifting, carrying, or moving an object requires that people utilize major an minor muscle groups to both absorb shock and leverage bones.
-Muscle, connective tissues, joints and bones must be strong enough to allow people to accomplish activities of daily living or multi-planar, multi-joint movement.
+In the real world, people accomplish movements in many planes of motion.
+Simply lifting, carrying, or moving an object requires that people utilize major-minor muscle groups to both absorb shock and leverage bones.
+Muscle, connective tissues, joints, and bones must be strong enough to allow people to accomplish activities of daily living or multi-planar, multi-joint movement.
 Functional training is simply integrative exercise developed by design to help people do what they do in everyday life — better.

 What are the benefits of functional training?